-- Know what a weighted graph is. - Understand the intuition behind Dijkstra's shortest paths algorithm. - Be able to execute Dijkstra's algorithm manually on a graph.
+- Know how to determine whether a graph is connected - Know the definition of connected components. - Understand and be able to implement graph traversal/ search algorithms: - Depth-first search - Breadth-first search - Know what a weighted graph is. - Understand the intuition behind Dijkstra's shortest paths algorithm. - Be able to execute Dijkstra's algorithm manually on a graph.